- Do not park farther than 12 inches from the curb.

 The pay station isn’t working, what should I do?

 Call the number on the sign next to the pay station to report the problem (919-968-2804).
-If you were to receive a ticket the status of the paystation can be checked to verify your complaint.
-You have the right to file a written appeal for any parking ticket you may receive.
+If you were to receive a ticket the status of the pay station can be checked to verify your complaint.
+You have the right to file an appeal for any parking ticket you may receive.

-Paid the pay station but still received an expired meter violation.
+I paid the pay station but still received an expired meter ticket.
 What can I do?

 I need to park for more than three hours.
 Can I park in a three hour space and extend my time after the first three hours?

-The On-Street meter three-hour time limit is to provide parking space turnover.
-You can move your car to an off-street location.
-You can park at the Wallace Deck, 140 West, 100 East Rosemary St. or Off-Street lots that provide for extended parking.
+The on-Street meter three-hour time limit is to provide turnover.
+You can move your car to an off-street location like a deck or surface lot for up to 10 hours.

 How do I know I am parked in a legal parking spot?

-All public parking spots should have a three-digit space number.
+All public parking spots will have a three-digit space number painted on the ground or on the curb.
 If you do not see a three-digit number on the curb or the parking spot, look for the posted signage.
 The signs will state if an area is No Parking, a Loading Zone or a Bus Zone.

 Do the Pay Stations accept Visa, Master Card, and American Express for Pre-Payment?

-Visa, Master Card and American express are acceptable forms of Payment.
+Yes, Visa, Master Card and American express are all accepted at the pay stations.

 What other forms of Pre-Payment do the Pay Stations accept?

-What Pre-Payment App can I download to Pay for Parking in Chapel Hill?
+What app can I download to pay for parking in Chapel Hill?

-Parkmobile App is the correct App to use in the Town of Chapel Hill for Parking Payments.
-You can also locate this site by parkmobile.com or call 877-727-5301.
+Download and use the ParkMobile app and conveniently pay from your smart phone.
 By Using this App, you can extend your stay by phone if you find you’re staying longer than your estimated time.